Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display web scene from portal item/README.md

 To open a web scene from a portal item:

 1. Create a `PortalItem` with an item ID pointing to a web scene.
-2. Create an `ArcGISScene` passing in the portal item.
+2. Create an `Scene` passing in the portal item.
-3. Set the scene to a `SceneView` to display it.
+3. Pass the scene to a `SceneView` to display it.

 ## Relevant API